-The federal government pays around $1.6 million a year to maintain this rort.
+The federal government pays around $1.6 billion a year to maintain this rort.
 But as complete figures aren’t made publicly available, this is almost certainly an understatement.
 The Australian Unemployed Workers’ Union (AUWU), working in conjunction with the progressive think tank Per Capita, produced a study estimating that the sector has made at least $10 billion over the last five years.

 Money like this means that employment service providers have an incentive to disregard unemployed workers’ rights.
 A 2019 Senate inquiry noted that unemployed workers have been coerced into signing away their right to privacy and undertaking noncompulsory free labor.
 A 2016 report authored by senior academics found that instead of canvassing the labor market, case managers — who are burdened with key performance indicators (KPIs) of their own — spend the majority of their time focusing on penalties, administration, and compliance.
 The air is tense, the staff turnover high, and coupled with the caseloads of over 150 people, the concept of an individual “caseworker” becomes farcical.
 This has led, over the years, to a number of whistleblowers revealing the system’s inner workings and leaving in disgust.